 The primary appeal of SCORM is that it assures some degree of interoperability—SCORM content can be delivered using any SCORM-conformant learning management system (LMS) using the same version of SCORM.

-But SCORM is 15 years old at this point.
+But SCORM is over 15 years old at this point.
 How we live and learn has changed.
 Google and Facebook and Twitter and LinkedIn didn’t exist when SCORM was born, not to mention game-changers specific to online education, like Coursera, edX, and Udacity.

 The Training and Learning Architecture (TLA) is ADL’s answer to what the next generation of SCORM looks like.
 TLA focuses on four interrelated areas:

 In a Training magazine article, Dr. Kristy Murray, director of the ADL Initiative, and Aaron E. Silvers, community manager for ADL explain the four areas of the TLA:

 Learner Profiles will be powered by technologies that describe information about a learner: their preferences, competencies, and experiences.

 Content Brokering will focus on technologies that describe, discover, and deliver content.

 Competency Infrastructure will provide authoritative, machine-readable definitions of learning objectives, competencies, tasks, standards, and conditions.